 - Occasional intense episodes of anxiety: Clinicians may prescribe benzodiazepines (lorazepam, clonazepam) for a short duration for specific anxiety episodes such as giving a speech or performing on stage.
 Antihistamines (diphenhydramine and hydroxyzine) and beta-adrenergic blockers (propranolol) may also be prescribed for the said purpose.

 - Occasional sleep problems: Physicians may use additional medications if the child has problems sleeping properly even after anxiety issues are resolved.
-Melatonin, antihistamines, sedative-antidepressants (mirtazapine), or adult insomnia medications (zolpidem, zaleplon) may be prescribed based on the physician’s discretion if behavioral approaches do not work.
+Melatonin, antihistamines, sedative-antidepressants (mirtazapine), or adult insomnia medications (zolpidem, zaleplon) may be prescribed based on the physician’s discretion if behavioral approaches to improve sleep do not work.

 Side Effects Of Anxiety Medicines For Children